 What This Means Going Forward

-A three-vote margin is not a governing majority.
 Republican leadership is now in budget reconciliation negotiations with no room for further defections.
 Speaker leadership has privately warned members that another No vote from the same group would collapse the entire fiscal framework for the year.
+The three members who voted no are already facing pressure from both the White House and their own leadership to fall in line on the reconciliation package that follows.